doubotis/Android-BetterDialogs/README.md

 ### Display a ProgressDialog, using BProgressDialog
 Same as ProgressDialog base API. you can call `BProgressDialog.Builder` builder class.

-The following example will make a BProgressDialog with spinner and a "Please wait" caption.
+The following example will make a BProgressDialog with spinner and a "Please wait" caption and simply display it on the main activity.
 ```
+new BProgressDialog.Builder(DIALOG_TAG_PROGRESS_DIALOG)
+                .setCaption("Please wait")
+                .setIndeterminate(true)
+                .buildAndShow(MainActivity.this);
 ```

 ### Get a Dialog to control it further, using BDialogs

 You can use the unique static class method `BDialogs.get(Activity activity, int tag)` to get a `BDialog` instance.
+The method will return to you the dialog you want if it is present on the specified activity.
+If not, this returns null.

+A `BDialog` instance is only an interface, that is implemented by `BAlertDialog` and `BProgressDialog` classes.
+These classes extends `DialogFragment`, so with a fast casting you can use any method of `DialogFragment`.

+## More information
+See the Sample project to get all the way to control dialogs with the Better Dialogs library.